Stock Number: 30583

 Stock Number: 30383

-Available again this year for spring delivery.
-Small-statured hybrid with straw colored lvs richly strewn with crimson dots.
+Small-statured hybrid with straw colored leaves richly strewn with crimson dots.
 A favorite for bedding, but equally popular as a modest-sized pot plant indoors or out.
 Lovely.

 Stock Number: 30467

-Available again this year for spring delivery.
-This plant has a dormant cycle and we ship plants coming into leaf.
-Fabulous nearly transparent unabashed pink leaves, flared out into a heart with "ears" seemingly bending light through the hunter green and vanilla mosaic of veins if given very bright light and constant m...
+.
+This plant has a dormant cycle and we prefer to ship plants coming into leaf.
+Fabulous nearly transparent unabashed pink leaves, flared out into a heart with "ears" seemingly bending light through the hunter green and vanilla mosaic of veins if given very bright light and constant moisture and fertilizer--as you can ...

 Stock Number: 41352